Ready in 45 minutes

 Republished with permission, National Pork Council

-Catouchebody 1 year agoVery good!
-Next time, I'm going use sausage instead of ham hocks, but the recipe is great 'as is.'
+Catouchebody 3y agoVery good!
+Next time, I'm going use sausage instead of ham hocks, but the recipe is great "as is."

-DirtyRed82 2 years agoMy family enjoyed this recipe very much.
+DirtyRed82 5y agoMy family enjoyed this recipe very much.
 Especially my finicky eaters.
 They cleaned their plate!
 Definitely will make again!!!

-ghostdog19 3 years agoPretty good.
+ghostdog19 5y agoPretty good.
 I like to include celery and bell peppers with the onions and lightly saute before adding beans and water.
 If fresh hamhocks not available, smoked (easier to find) will suffice, but will alter original recipe flavor.

-tyson 8 years agoRepublished with permission, National Pork Council [I posted this recipe.]
+tyson 10y agoRepublished with permission, National Pork Council [I posted this recipe.]